weitieda/swift-algorithms/README.md

 # algorithms

-Solving algorithms problems on LeetCode in `Swift`, cover by Unit Test.
+Solving LeetCode questions in `Swift`, covered by Unit Test.